Tiles Buying Guide

 Are you prepared to maintain tiles?
 Natural stone tiles need sealing when they’re laid as well as resealing around every six months.
 Is this something you’re prepared to do?
 Before buying tiles, take the time to understand any care and maintenance needed.

-Just like grouting, adhesive needs to be chosen carefully, so always read the label to check it’s suitability for the tiles and the surface.
+Likewise, adhesive needs to be chosen carefully, so always read the label to check its suitability for the tiles and the surface.
 Rapid dry adhesives are great for experienced tilers, but can dry out too quickly for first-timers.

 Check the surface before tiling